The 2025 AI Engineer Reading List

 Section 7: Vision

-Non-LLM Vision work is still important: e.g. the YOLO paper (now up to v11), but increasingly transformers like DETRs Beat YOLOs too.
+Non-LLM Vision work is still important: e.g. the YOLO paper (now up to v11, but mind the lineage), but increasingly transformers like DETRs Beat YOLOs too.

 CLIP paper - the first successful ViT from Alec Radford.
 These days, superceded by BLIP/BLIP2 or SigLIP/PaliGemma, but still required to know.